yiqianbao/nightfall/README.md

 |  GM17 |  sha256 |  17s  |  2m36s | 2m40s  | 14s  | 2m28s  | 5m25s  | 6m8s|
 |  Groth16 |  pedersen |  5s | 25s  | 25s  | 5s  |  24s | 49s  | 1m45s  |

+It is necessary to illustration that  we get the results in the second row when the Nightfall which  is the orginal version  runs on a virtual machine configured with 4CPU, 12GMem and get the results in the third row when we has made some modifications, but  runs on a virtual machine configured with 2CPU, 4GMem.
 ## Better Peformance

 Currently, a simple transaction can be completed in less than a minute, which is nearly six times better than the original transaction efficiency.
 If you want more efficiency, maybe you can try 1.
 Replace the more efficient hash; 2.
 Choose a machine with higher configuration.
 If the performance of a single core CPU is greatly improved, the overall efficiency will be higher